 Evidence for Paleoindian occupation in coastal southern California is tenuous.
 Typical Paleoindian assemblages include large stemmed projectile points, high proportions of formal lithic tools, bifacial lithic reduction strategies, and relatively small proportions of ground stone tools.

-The Archaic pattern is relatively easy to define with assemblages that consist primarily of processing tools.
+The Archaic pattern is relatively easy to define with assemblages that consist primarily of processing tools; millingstones, handstones, battered cobbles, heavy crude scrapers, incipient flake-based tools, and cobble-core reduction.
 These assemblages occur in all environments across the San Diego region, with little variability in tool composition.
-Low assemblage variability over time and space among archaic sites has been equated with cultural conservatism (see Byrd and Reddy 2002; Warren 1968; Warren et al. 2004).
+Low assemblage variability over time and space among archaic sites has been equated with cultural conservatism (ASM 2010, see Byrd and Reddy 2002; Warren 1968; Warren et al. 2004).

 Figure 3.5-1.
 Cultural Resources Survey Coverage

 The interval following the Archaic and prior to ethnohistoric times (A.D.
-1750) is commonly referred to as the Late Prehistoric (M. Rogers 1945; Wallace 1955; Warren et al. 2004).
+500-1750) is commonly referred to as the Late Prehistoric (ASM 2010, M. Rogers 1945; Wallace 1955; Warren et al. 2004).
 In northern San Diego County, the post-A.D.
-1450 period is called the San Luis Rey Complex (True 1980), while the same period in southern San Diego County is called the Cuyamaca Complex and is thought to extend from A.D.
-500 until ethnohistoric times (Meighan 1959).
+1450 period is called the San Luis Rey Complex (ASM 2010, True 1980), while the same period in southern San Diego County is called the Cuyamaca Complex and is thought to extend from A.D.
+500 until ethnohistoric times (AMS 2010, Meighan 1959).
 Despite these regional complexes, each is defined by the addition of arrow points and ceramics, and the widespread use of bedrock mortars.
 For this reason, the term Late Prehistoric is well suited to describe the last 1,500 years of prehistory in the San Diego region.

 Temporal trends in socioeconomic adaptations during the Late Prehistoric are poorly understood.
 This is partly due to the fact that the fundamental Late Prehistoric assemblage is very similar to the archaic pattern, but includes arrow points, large quantities of fine debitage from producing arrow points, ceramics, and cremations.